junxit/us-congress-bills-115/metadata.md

 - 2017-11-09 — Placed on the Union Calendar, Calendar No. 299.
 - 2017-11-09 — Reported by the Committee on Financial Services.
 H. Rept.
 115-405.
 - 2017-11-09 — Reported by the Committee on Financial Services.
 H. Rept.
 115-405.
+- 2017-11-13 — Considered under suspension of the rules. (consideration: CR H9140-9142)
+- 2017-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3973.
+- 2017-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-13 — Mr. Huizenga moved to suspend the rules and pass the bill.
+- 2017-11-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9140)
+- 2017-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9140)